-The Advisory Committee and the Board of Managers considered the results of our most recent unitholder advisory vote on executive compensation at our 2017 Annual Meeting.
-Our unitholders overwhelmingly approved the compensation of our named executive officers, with over 96% of the common units present at the meeting voting in favor of such compensation.
-Accordingly, the Advisory Committee and the Board of Managers have not changed our executive compensation decisions and policies following the 2017 Annual Meeting.
+The Advisory Committee and the Board of Managers considered the results of our most recent unitholder advisory vote on executive compensation at our 2020 Annual Meeting.
+Our unitholders overwhelmingly approved the compensation of our named executive officers, with over 95% of the common units present at the meeting voting in favor of such compensation.
+Accordingly, the Advisory Committee and the Board of Managers have not changed our executive compensation decisions and policies following the 2020 Annual Meeting.
+At the 2017 Annual Meeting, after viewing and considering voting results, the Advisory Committee and the Board of Managers determined that we would hold a "Say-on-Pay" unitholder advisory vote every third year.
+Therefore, because our last "Say-on-Pay" unitholder advisory vote was held at the 2020 Annual Meeting, the next "Say-on-Pay" unitholder advisory vote will be held at the 2023 Annual Meeting.
+Additionally, at the 2023 Annual Meeting, we will seek a non-binding advisory unitholder vote regarding the frequency of submission to unitholders of a "Say-on-Pay" advisory vote.